Castle Road

 The Castle Road (Burgenstraße) is a theme route in southern Germany (in Bavaria and Baden-Württemberg) and a small portion in the Czech Republic, between Mannheim and Prague.

 It was established in 1954.
 In 1994 it was possible to extend it to Prague.

-It leads through the Neckar valley, the Hohenlohe Plateau, the Franconian Heights, Franconian Switzerland, the Fichtelgebirge and the Kaiserwald (Slavkovský les).
+It leads through the Neckar valley, the Hohenlohe Plateau, the Franconian Heights, Franconian Switzerland, the Fichtel Mountains and the Slavkov Forest.
 The Castle Road has a length of over 1000 km.

-List of Places
+List of places

 The Castle Road at the moment passes, from west to east, the following places and landmarks.